-• No CO2 or other emissions from fossil fuels;

-• Very low exploitation costs, giving a good return on the initial investment.
+- No CO2 or other emissions from fossil fuels; - Stable supply 24h/24: electricity supply at request, without the uncertainties of enough sun or wind; - Independence from foreign fuel suppliers: price stability and no logistic risks; - Very low exploitation costs, giving a good return on the initial investment.

-This dam benefits from a natural vertical drop in the watercourse (9m) with a maximum debit of 22 m3 per second to generate electricity.
+This dam benefits from a natural vertical drop in the watercourse (9m) with a maximum debit of 22 m per second to generate electricity.